MLecardonnel/DrumSheet/README.md

 |SD_ResNet    | 93.4%                     | 2.6%                         |
 |**AVERAGE**  | **87.8%**                 | **1.95%**                    |

 I used the ResNet50V2 model for the hi-hat, the kick drum and the snare drum classifiers as it gave me great performances.
 However I kept my simple convolutional neural network for the cymbal because the ResNet increased the percentage of wrongly detected percussions despite well increasing the percentage of well detected percussions.
+The performance are worse because there are less cymbal strokes in the dataset.

 ## Drum audio transcription

+From a given drum audio wav file, the tool processes the segmentation of the signal where it detects strokes and then transforms the segments into spectrograms.
+Each spectrogram goes through all the models to predict which drums parts are strike.
+It then returns the times of the different strokes with a one hot encoding indicating the types of percussions.
+Bellow is an example for the 80sRock track from the MedleyDB dataset :

 ![transcription](https://github.com/MLecardonnel/DrumSheet/blob/main/reports/figures/transcription.PNG?raw=true)